dkrivoruchko/ScreenStream/README.md

 ![](screenshots/about_image_full.png)
 # ScreenStream

-The Android mobile application enables users to view their device screen directly in their web browser.<br>To access this feature, no additional software is required other than the mobile application itself, a web browser, and an internet connection (for Global mode).
+ScreenStream is a user-friendly Android application that allows users to easily share their device screen and view it directly in a web browser.
+No additional software is required other than the ScreenStream itself, a web browser, and an internet connection (for Global mode).

 Google Play versions supports both **Global mode (WebRTC)** and **Local mode (MJPEG)** with ads included.<br>
 Versions from F-Droid, AAPKS, or FirebaseFree builds in GitHub Releases are Ad-free and support only **Local mode (MJPEG)**.